-Welcome back to the 2017-2018 school year.
-As a district, we have been awarded a Pre-K Counts grant and will be able to offer full day K4 for the 2017-2018 school year.
-We are excited about the new program and look forward to serving our youngest students in an all-day program!
+Welcome back to the 2018-2019 school year.
+As a district, we have again been awarded a Pre-K Counts grant and will be able to offer full day K4 for the upcoming school year.
+We are excited about the continuation of this program and look forward to serving our youngest students in an all-day program!
 We will again be having a staggered start for our K4 and K5 students.
 Open house this year will be September 20th, (JAM 5:00-6:00 PM, TAES 6:00-7:00 PM) please be sure to mark your calendars.

 The Towanda Area School District welcomes volunteer participation in our schools, and we provide a myriad of opportunities to actively participate in our educational program.
 If you would like more information regarding the process to volunteer, please refer to our website for more information.
 The role that families play in the educational process affects the education, welfare, and values of their children.
 The Towanda Area School District believes that working together with families is essential for the well-being of children.
 To learn more about how to get involved in your child’s education contact the Parent Teacher Organization (PTO).

 Reminder that the YMCA offers childcare to families before and after school.
 The program is located at J. Andrew Morrow and serves school aged childcare for elementary students.

 Last year we made some changes to the district attendance policy 204.
 These changes were made to remain compliant with PA School Code.
 There is a growing body of research demonstrating that chronic absence from school, typically defined as missing 10 percent of school days for any reason, is a primary cause of low academic achievement as well as a powerful predictor of which students will eventually drop out of school.
 Pennsylvania Department of Education (PDE) believes chronic absenteeism is a national problem that seriously undermines our collective efforts to improve education and life outcomes among youth.